 *"I" (Incomplete) are non-grades received by students who have actively pursued the course and are doing passing work at the end of the course, but who have not completed the course's final examination and/or other specific course assignments.

 **ADW (Administrative Withdrawal).
 Any student who is not actively pursuing the course objectives will be administratively withdrawn from the course at mid-term.
-An ADW will be given if a student does not complete at least 70% of all assignments; homework, exams, laboratories, quizzes due prior to mid-term by the mid-term date.
-Since make up work is NOT permitted this means that attendance is extremely important and excessive absences will most likely result in an ADW.
+An ADW will be given if a student does not complete at least 50% of all assignments; exams; attend meetings, and participate in class prior to mid-term by the mid-term date.

 ***NSW (No Show Withdrawal).
 Any student who misses the first class and does not discuss with me the circumstances of this absense will be given an NSW.